Updated on 2025-08-27 GMT+08:00

 • System route: A system route is automatically added by the VPC service or other services (such as VPN and Direct Connect) and cannot be deleted or modified.

 Each route table comes with routes whose next hops are Local.
-Generally, a route table contains the following local routes:
+Table 1 shows details about local routes.

-• Routes whose destination is a subnet CIDR block that enables instances in a VPC to communicate with each other.
+Subnet CIDR block in a VPC.
+This local route allows different subnets in the VPC to communicate with each other.

-If you enable IPv6 when creating a subnet, the system automatically assigns an IPv6 CIDR block to the subnet.
+When you create a subnet, you can specify an IPv4 CIDR block for the subnet.
+If you select IPv6 CIDR Block when creating a subnet, the system automatically assigns an IPv6 CIDR block to the subnet.
 Then, you can view IPv6 routes in its route table.
-Example destinations of subnet CIDR blocks are as follows:
+The following are examples:

 • Custom route: After a route table is created, you can add custom routes and configure information such as the destination and next hop in the route to determine where network traffic is directed.
 In addition to manually added custom routes, there are custom routes added by other cloud services, such as Cloud Container Engine (CCE) or NAT Gateway.